 They live in the tundra, forest clearings, grasslands, and river valleys, with a lifespan of 7 to 10 years.

 The fur of the Arctic hare is thick, and they usually dig holes under the snow to keep warm.
-This species can thrive in extremely cold temperatures and might travel with other individuals but usually live a solitary life.
+This species can thrive in frigid temperatures and might travel with other individuals but typically live solitary lives.